 Because of many things, Livonia is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Livonia really has some of the features that families look for when choosing a good community to raise children.
 Is Livonia perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Livonia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.98% of adults in Livonia have a bachelor's degree or even advanced degree.
+The education level of Livonia citizens is very high relative to the national average among all cities (21.84%): 35.98% of adults in Livonia have a bachelor's degree or even advanced degree.